MicrosoftDocs/win32/desktop-src/WmiSdk/interval-format.md

 ---
-Description: Defines date-time intervals with a format similar to the date and time syntax by breaking the string into the fields for days, hours, minutes, seconds, and microseconds. ms.assetid: 13a3ca74-e3e9-44d7-9254-e288eb70ae4c ms.tgt_platform: multiple
+description: Defines date-time intervals with a format similar to the date and time syntax by breaking the string into the fields for days, hours, minutes, seconds, and microseconds. ms.assetid: 13a3ca74-e3e9-44d7-9254-e288eb70ae4c ms.tgt_platform: multiple
 title: Interval Format